6 Automotive Mechanic Interview Questions and Answers

 How to answer

-- Start with a brief overview of the vehicle and the reported issue
+- Start with the context: vehicle make/model, mileage, and the symptom reported by the customer or service advisor.

 What not to say